A248/LibertyBans/docs/Comparison-to-AdvancedBan.md

 ### Platform Support

-Both AdvancedBan and LibertyBans support the same platforms.
+LibertyBans supports Sponge and Velocity, which AdvancedBan does not.
+Both support Bukkit and BungeeCord.

-However, AdvancedBan's Velocity support is unstable and limited to development builds.
-According to user testing reports, the feature has known bugs.
+Note that AdvancedBan has "unstable" Velocity support, but the feature has known bugs.
 Contributors say it is not maintained.<sup id="note11ret">[11](#note11)</sup>

 ## Features

-AdvancedBan has many features LibertyBans does not.
-It has punishment layouts and player notes, for example.

-LibertyBans avoids features it deems unnecessary.
-However, it has several features which AdvancedBan does not.
+AdvancedBan and LibertyBans each have several features the other does not.

 ### Core punishment types